 Otherwise… think twice before you buy.
 There are several systems or file formats on the market.
 Special eBook formats are .epub and .mobi.
 And that’s about the same as choosing a camera system.
 The lenses only fit to this one system.
 Has not been an issue when buying a book.

-There is a class of eBook readers that help to underpin the monopoly of an American mail order company.
+There is a class of eReaders for .mobi format only, that help to underpin the monopoly of an American mail order company.
 And he was original a bookseller!
 The problem – all books have to be bought again from this dealer, because the readers can only handle the company’s own format.

 You can choose between portrait and landscape format at the touch of a button.
 The eReaders now work with touch screens for the most part.
 For example, you can turn the page with a fingertip or with a page-turning button on the side.

-As a rule, the readers currently on the market are wlan-capable, so that you can get the next book directly online from the eBook shop of your choice.
-Some brands even have free access to the T-online-hotspot (after registration via the bookseller) included.
+As a rule, the readers currently on the market are wifi-capable, so that you can get the next book directly online from the eBook shop of your choice.
+Some brands in Germany even have free access to the T-online-hotspot (after registration via the bookseller) included.

 Smaller low-cost eReaders are also often technically „slimmed down“.
 Not in terms of readability, but in terms of „all around“.
 Whether, for example, dictionaries can be integrated, whether wlan is „onboard“ or to what extent robustness is guaranteed, would be criteria that require testing.
 If you need all this, you will have to dig deeper into your pocket (dictionary is really great!).
 If you just want to read, even the simplest, cheapest eReader* will do it.